Kneelawk/KFractal/docs/fractal-ir-instructions.md

 `IntIsEqual(Bool result, Int left, Int right)`

-### IntIsNotEqual
-Checks to see if the last two arguments do not have the same integer value and stores the resulting boolean in the variable referenced by the first argument.

-`IntIsNotEqual(Bool result, Int left, Int right)`

 ### IntIsGreater
 Checks to see if the second to last argument is greater than the last arguments and stores the resulting boolean in the variable referenced by the first argument.